 It is important to create your own personalised timetable to avoid burnout and to ensure that you are getting plenty of rest in between each paper.
 As you will be sitting your exam at home, it’s easy to leave things until the last minute but this just doesn’t work.
-If you want to get through this – you gotta get organised!
+If you want to get through this – you need to get organised!

 This is what I did:

 Grab a BLANK piece of paper and a LINED piece of paper.

 List down your open book exams on LINED paper.
 It’s important to visually see your workload to prompt you to organise your time wisely and in a way that suits you.

 Next, grab your BLANK piece of paper and draw a very rough outline of a timetable.
 When do you want a break?
 What time do you want to work?
 When do you want to eat?
 What time do you want to wake up/sleep?
 Is your exam timed?
-If not, how many days do you want to spend on your exam?
+If not, how many days do you want to spend on one exam?

 Plan everything out to a T.

 I have created a printable timetable which you can use to get started.
 It will help you plan everything out and you will be ready to excel in these exams.

 Now that you have an idea of what you’ll be doing, use this timetable to stay focussed on your exams and your own rest times.
 This will help you stay on track with your exam.